kelu124/echomods/doj/brief_v2.md

 __As small as possible.__

+* Silkscreen to update (REnv and AmpSignal are reversed)

 * Adapt power supply from v2 - smaller board footprint
     * Good footprint this time
     * through holes